 - Listen carefully.
 Take time to hear what the other person has to say.
-If you feel you are receiving unclear or conflicting messages from the other person, you should stop, defuse any sexual tension and communicate better.
+If you feel you are receiving unclear or conflicting messages from the other person, you should stop in order to reduce any sexual tension and communicate better.

-- Do not assume that you have consent to sexual activity just because someone leaves or goes to a private location with you.
+- Do not assume that you have consented to sexual activity just because someone leaves or goes to a private location with you.

-- Realize that your potential partner could be intimidated by you, or fearful.
+- Realize that your potential partner could be intimidated by you or fearful.
 You may have a power advantage simply because of your gender, status, or size.
-Don’t abuse that power.
+Don’t abuse that power and communicate.

 - Silence and passivity cannot be interpreted as an indication of consent.
-Read the other person carefully, paying attention to verbal and non‐verbal communication and body language.
-If it is not clear by the other person’s words and/or actions that they are a willing participant in that specific activity then you need to stop.
+Read the other person carefully and pay attention to verbal and non‐verbal communication and body language.
+If it is not clear by the other person’s words and/or actions that they are a willing participant in that specific activity then you need to stop and discuss.

-It is never your fault if someone takes sexual advantage of you but there are things you can do to mitigate the risk of someone taking advantage.
-These strategies are provided with no intention to victim‐blame and with recognition that only those who commit sexual violence are responsible for such conduct.
-These suggestions may nevertheless help you to reduce your risk of experiencing sexual violence.
+It is never your fault if someone takes sexual advantage of you.
+These strategies are provided with no intention to victim‐blame and with the recognition that only those who commit sexual misconduct are responsible for such conduct.
+The following suggestions are intended to help reduce your risk of experiencing sexual misconduct.

 - Trust your instincts.
 If you feel uncomfortable or unsafe about a person or situation, trust your gut and remove yourself from the situation as soon as possible.

-- Be aware of your alcohol intake and/or other drug use and understand that alcohol and/or other drugs can impair your judgment and lower your sexual inhibitions.
-This could make you vulnerable to someone who views a drunk or high person as a sexual opportunity.
+- Be aware of your alcohol intake and/or other drug use and understand that your consumption of those substances can be used as a tool by a perpetrator.
+Alcohol and/or other drugs could be used to make you vulnerable to someone who views a drunk or high person as a non-consensual sexual opportunity.

-- Know your sexual limits and make them known as early as possible in a potential intimate situation.
+- Know your sexual limits and assert your boundaries as soon as possible.

 - If you do not want to engage in a particular activity, tell the other person “NO” clearly and firmly.